What is lactose intolerance?

 This transformation is achieved by the enzyme lactase (in the small intestine) and makes lactose (broken down into lactic acid) which can be absorbed by the digestive tract.

 When we think of lactose, we think of dairy products, but also of the difficulty some people have in digesting them.
-In fact, many of us are lactose intolerant and have difficulty digesting dairy products. suffer symptoms of varying degrees of severity.
+In fact, many of us are lactose intolerant and have difficulty digesting dairy products. suffer digestive problems of varying severity.
 To better understand lactose intolerance, it's important to understand what lactose is and what it does to our bodies.

 Lactose: definition